Rakavi-RP/Session-20-1/README.md

 4. `computeActionFromQValues`: Determines best action in a state
 5. `getAction`: Implements epsilon-greedy action selection
 6. `update`: Updates Q-values using the Q-learning formula
+7. `pseudo-code` : Contains the pseudo-code for the code

 ## Demo Results